tonychen9829/QTM-Statistics-Journal-Club/README.md

 Speaker: Tony Chen (founder of QTM Journal Club)

 ### Meeting Venue
-In the light of COVID-19 pandemic, we meet online at [Zoom Room for QTM Jounal Club](https://emory.zoom.us/j/97886042991) because we value **quantitative** scientific evidence supporting social distancing. <br />
+In the light of COVID-19 pandemic, we meet online at [Zoom Room for QTM Jounal Club](https://emory.zoom.us/j/97886042991) on Friday 13:00 to 14:00 PM Eastern Time , because we value **quantitative** scientific evidence supporting social distancing. <br />
 Grab a drink and some chips--Get comfy and let's talk stats!